benwaffle/the-vala-manual/type-operations.md

     -   shift-expression **is** type-name

-Performs a runtime type check on the instance resulting from evaluating the the nested expression.
-If the instance is an instance of the type described (with, for example, a class or interface name,) the overall expression evaluates to true.
+Performs a runtime type check on the instance resulting from evaluating the nested expression.
+If the instance is an instance of the type described (for example, a class or interface) the overall expression evaluates to true.

 Casting: